thebioengineer/conference_planner/00-ConferenceCheckList.md

 At the first meeting, map out when the high level tasks above need to be completed by.
 Things always take longer than anticipated, so leave a week or two buffer for tasks.
 Also do not provide "ample" time for getting a task done, the sooner they are due, the more likely they are to get done.

 Last thing, but definitely an important thing, is to start a budget document.
-We have a sample in the google drive from 2019, and it really helped shape what we thought we would need for sponsorships.
+Go to the [Budget Planner](01-BudgetPlanner.md) to start planning out costs.
+This is a living document that needs to be updated as you either validate or invalidate your assumptions.
+At each step and each committee meeting reviewing this document is important.

 - [] Identify Committee Members
 - [] Identify Committee "Lead"